-We have planned and performed such procedures as we considered necessary with reference to the procedures recommended in PN 810.1, which included reviewing, on a test basis, evidence obtained from the [Business/ Company] regarding the [Business's/ Company's] compliance with the minimum requirements specified by the IA under section 69(2) of the Ordinance [for the year ended [Date]/ period from [Date] to [Date]].
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material non-compliance of [capital and] 2 net assets, professional indemnity insurance, keeping of separate client accounts and keeping of proper books and accounts with the Minimum Requirements.
+We have planned and performed such procedures as we considered necessary with reference to the procedures recommended in PN 810.1 (Revised), which included reviewing, on a test basis, evidence obtained from the [Business/ Company] regarding the [Business's/ Company's] compliance with the minimum requirements specified by the IA under section 69(2) of the Ordinance [for the year ended [Date]/ period from [Date] to [Date]].
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material non-compliance of [capital and]2 net assets, professional indemnity insurance, keeping of separate client accounts and keeping of proper books and accounts with the Minimum Requirements.
+The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement.
+Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.